Transfer of waste from Ibiza

 No hay anuncios

-"They are disguising as a pilot test something that is not"
+"They are disguising as a pilot test something that it is not"

-Mateos highlights the fact that Mallorca has not set an end date for the pilot test of waste transfer from Ibiza.
-"They are disguising as a pilot test something that is not: a tender of 2.7 million euros is being made, extendable annually, up to a maximum amount of 24 million euros," he argues.
-Thus, he calls for alternatives to manage waste from the closure of the Ibiza landfill, Ca na Putxa, because its useful life is ending.
+Mateos highlights the fact that Mallorca has not set an end date for the pilot test for the transfer of waste from Ibiza.
+"They are disguising as a pilot test something that is not: a tender of 2.7 million euros is being made, extendable annually, up to a maximum of 24 million euros," he argues.
+Thus, he calls for alternatives to manage waste after the closure of Ibiza's landfill, Ca na Putxa, because it is reaching its useful life.
 Otherwise, the neighbors warn, this import is a precedent: Menorca's landfill could also fail.

 Cargando